azuzow/MinecraftSemanticSegmentation/docs/final.md

 ### Data Gathering

-  Before we could apply any machine learning algorithms to aid us in our semantic segmentation task we needed to create the ground truth images for our training and test set.
+  Before I could apply any machine learning algorithms to aid me in my semantic segmentation task I needed to create the ground truth images for my training and test set.
 This introduced one of the obstacles of the project, Malmos color map producer.
 The color maps that Malmo returns although visually identify each entity/block with a unique color in practice this is not the case, for each block/entity there were tens of thousands of very similar-looking although unique colors that identified each block/entity.

 #### Initial Attempt at One-to-One Mapping